Aggressive or defensive investing: find the strategy that suits you

 Who is defensive investing suitable for?

-Offensive versus defensive: key differences
+Aggressive versus defensive: the main differences

 1. Risk vs. return: